elenavrm/meal-plan/README.md

 *Responsive Design:*

-The app automatically adjusts to different screen sizes, providing a seamless experience on both desktop and mobile device.
+The app automatically adjusts to different screen sizes, providing a seamless experience on both desktop and mobile devices.

-**Technologies Used**
+## Technologies Used

-***React: The core JavaScript library used for building the user interface.***
+- **React:** The core JavaScript library used for building the user interface.
-***CSS: Custom styling to create an eye-catching UI.***
+- **CSS:** Custom styling to create an eye-catching UI.

+## Deployment

+You can view and interact with the live application at: [Meal Plan Web App](https://tranquil-marshmallow-dcb965.netlify.app/)